neondatabase/website/content/docs/postgres/query-performance.md

 SELECT * FROM users WHERE name = 'alex';
 ```

-To enhance performance when running this query for various names, you can use a prepared statement as shown here:
+To enhance performance when running this type of, you can use a prepared statement, as shown here:

 ```sql
 PREPARE user_fetch_plan (text) AS SELECT * FROM users WHERE name = $1;